bkram/fm-dx-console/README.md

 no PTY is available).
 If Decoder Information bits are present, the panel also shows whether Dynamic PTY, Artificial Head or Compression are enabled and if the broadcast is stereo.
 Characters in the PS and RadioText turn grey when errors are reported.
+A drop-down next to the signal meter lets you display strength in dBf, dBµV or dBm.
 The frequency field accepts only numeric input and the shortcut **t** focuses it without inserting the letter.
 Launch it with:

 The status section shows the current user count, ping time and whether audio is